glennon/enj-maps/README.md

       <a href="https://www.linkedin.com/in/iryna-kryvda-a12429b9/">linkedin.com</a><br />
     </td>
     <td width="65%" valign="top">
-Amelia Mary Earhart was an American aviation pioneer and author.
-Earhart was the first female aviator to fly solo across the Atlantic Ocean.
-She received the United States Distinguished Flying Cross for this accomplishment.
+Marie Skłodowska Curie was a Polish and naturalized-French physicist and chemist who conducted pioneering research on radioactivity.
+She was the first woman to win a Nobel Prize, the first person and only woman to win twice, and the only person to win a Nobel Prize in two different sciences.
     </td>
   </tr>
 </table>